mhmdksh/docker-notes/README.md

 ### Process of building a docker file to create a usable image

-1- Create the DockerFile in the directory you are working with 2- Make sure the docker file is called "Dockerfile"
+1. Create the DockerFile in the directory you are working with.
+2. Make sure the docker file is called "Dockerfile".
-3- Run the below command to build the file:
+3. Run the docker build command as shown below.

+Docker Build Command:

 	docker build -t [NAME_OF_IMAGE_TO_BE_SAVED] .
  ex: